Syntrice/mono-ascii/README.md

 # MonoGame ASCII Experiment

-An experimental MonoGame project to implement and ASCII pseudo-console display system.
+An experimental MonoGame project to implement an ASCII pseudo-console display system.